 Why incandescent color temperature?
 So that I can add in professional lights when I want without having to compensate for the change in color.

 My key light is a NEEWER brand Softbox that I bought off of Amazon for around $16.
-It’s meant for a flash, but I modified it to take up to 4 (but I”m only using 2, right now), 100-watt equivalent compact fluorescent bulbs.
+It’s meant for a flash, but I modified it to take up to four (but I’m only using two, right now), 100-watt equivalent compact fluorescent bulbs.

-My fill is supplied by silver fan-fold windshield reflector.
+My fill is supplied by silver windshield reflector.

 Unless you have dedicated circuits and additional on-stage cooling, consider looking into LED lights for a stage (although the lighting guy I talked to, said you should still go with tungsten if you wanted a true white color).
 They’re more expensive to buy, but the energy savings, and not having to change lamps will pay for that difference, and your pastor will thank you for not making the podium the hottest place in the whole building.